ICLDisco/ulfm-testing/tutorial/sc17/README.md

   `yum install docker`, `apt-get docker-io`, etc.)
 2. In a terminal, Run `docker run hello-world` to verify that the docker installation works.
-3. Load the pre-compiled ULFM Docker machine into your Docker installation `make docker` (that will automate `docker pull abouteiller/mpi-ft-ulfm`).
-4. Source the docker aliases in a terminal, `source dockervars.sh`; for Windows powershell do `. dockervars.ps1`.
-This will redirect the "make" and "mpirun" commands in the local shell to execute from the Docker machine.
+3. Load the docker script to map the `make`, `mpirun` and friends command to execute from the Docker machine on the local directory.
+  + In Linux, source the docker aliases in a terminal, `source dockervars.sh`;
+  or `source dockervars.csh` (See SELinux note below.)
+  + In Windows Powershell, `. dockervars.ps1`.
+In certain versions of Windows you need to enable script execution, which can be set temporarily for the duration of your Powershell session by issuing the command `$env:PSExecutionPolicyPreference="unrestricted"`
+  + This script will also automate pulling the precompiled ULFM docker image (i.e., it issues `docker pull abouteiller/mpi-ft-ulfm`.)
-5. In the tutorial examples directory.
-You can now type `make` to compile the examples using the Docker provided "mpicc", and you can execute the generated examples in the Docker machine using `mpirun -np 10 example`.
+4. In the tutorial examples directory.
+You can now type `make` to compile the examples using the Docker provided "mpicc", and you can execute the generated examples in the Docker machine using `mpirun -np 10 example` (In Windows, do **not** use `.\example`.)

 __A note about Docker with SELinux__ The `dockervars.sh` script remapping